 Before you go abroad you can do these simple things to make your experience much better.
 The most important is getting a good deal for your currency exchange as without the national coin, you can’t pay for anything.

 When you have a disability or mobility issues, going on holiday can be even more challenging.
 However, there are still lots of options available for a fun weekend away.

 Here we take a look at the best UK city breaks for accessibility, including some great attractions that are fully wheelchair accessible.
 We have even included some helpful travel tips and the best public transport for getting around in a mobility scooter.

 If you travel for business, you have your routine.
 Arrive at your destination; get your rental car; go to your hotel; go to your meeting; repeat… Business travel is just part of the job and a necessity.
 But if you are like me, even with the many hassles and challenges of travel, you like business travel.

-- Ninety percent of business travelers plan to travel at least the same amount or more in 2018 (63 percent will travel the same amount; 27 percent will travel more).
+Ninety percent of business travelers plan to travel at least the same amount or more (63 percent will travel the same amount; 27 percent will travel more).

 Aside from the business/work side of the survey, the desire for pursuing leisure activities while on a business trip also emerged in the survey.
 Most business travelers feel they deserve a break while on the road.
 And, most bosses (92 percent) support their travelers in taking time for leisure activities.

 Again, if you’re like me, you’ve been to many destinations for business (think Las Vegas, Miami, Montreal, etc.).
 But have you really experienced those destinations?
 If not, it’s high time to loosen up and enjoy yourself.
 Chances are you’ll have a bit of free time during your trip.
 So why not get out of the hotel room and explore the area?
 Break your travel routine and change up your next business trip.